bluetuith-org/haraltd/docs/daemon-rpc-spec.md

 ### 3.2.1.
 Client
 A client can send only [requests](#331-requests).

-The complete request must be serialized to bytes before sending it to the server.
+The complete request must be serialized to bytes before sending it to the daemon.

-### 3.2.2.
-Server
+### 3.2.2. daemon
-A server can send only [responses](#332-responses) and [events](#333-events).
+A daemon can send only [responses](#332-responses) and [events](#333-events).

 The complete response or event must be serialized to bytes before sending it to the client.

 Responses are **final**: no request will receive more than one final response.

-Events are fire-and-forget, and are not tracked by the server.
+Events are fire-and-forget, and are not tracked by the daemon.
 Clients are not expected to track events, but to consume them and update their internal states as required.

 ## 3.3.
 Messages specification